Churches can meet their Form 990 Filing Requirements with ExpressTaxExempt!

 Access our knowledge base or talk to our experts through chat, email, or phone for any assistance

-IRS recognizes the churches under the section 501(c)(3) as tax-exempt.
+The IRS automatically recognizes the churches under section 501(c)(3) as tax-exempt.
 This type of Organization does not pay income tax on its earnings or on the donations it receives.
-But the Organizations need to file the activities of the Organization with the IRS.

-This article further explores the requirements for activities of the Churches, applying for a tax-exempt status, filing requirements, and more.
+This article further explores the requirement for activities of the Churches, applying for tax-exempt status, annual filing requirements, and more.

 Table of Content